brotkrueml/typo3-feed-generator/Documentation/Developer/Index.rst

       // ... the other methods from the introduction example are untouched }

-.. _developer-CategoryAwareInterface:
+.. _developer-FeedCategoryInterface:

-CategoryAwareInterface
+FeedCategoryInterface
 ---------------------

-The :any:`Brotkrueml\\FeedGenerator\\Contract\\CategoryAwareInterface` can be added when one or more categories should be applied to a feed.
+The :any:`Brotkrueml\\FeedGenerator\\Contract\\FeedCategoryInterface` can be added when one or more categories should be applied to a feed.

 .. code-block:: php
    :caption: EXT:your_extension/Classes/Feed/YourFeed.php

-   // use Brotkrueml\FeedGenerator\Contract\CategoryAwareInterface;
+   // use Brotkrueml\FeedGenerator\Contract\FeedCategoryInterface;
    // use Brotkrueml\FeedGenerator\Entity\Category;

    #[Feed('/your-feed.atom', FeedFormat::ATOM)]
-   final class YourFeed implements FeedInterface, CategoryAwareInterface {
+   final class YourFeed implements FeedInterface, FeedCategoryInterface {
       public function getCategories(): array
       {